Load the content directly from Instagram by clicking on the pictures and please click follow – you should never hesitate to leave us a comment!

 November 17, 2019

 In this post we present the results from a BFR-futsal RCT conducted on 12 elite futsal players. .
 The study combined futsal training with BFR and showed that the addition of BFR was superior to normal futsal training. .
 Aim: The effect of 3 weeks of BFR-Futsal on performance, strength and hormone levels. .
-Method: 12 players as 6 BFR-players vs. 6 No-BFR.
-10 sessions as small sided games 3 vs. 3, 3 min play followed by 2 min rest as 4-8 intervals.
+Method: 12 players, 6 BFR-players vs. 6 No-BFR.
+10 sessions as small sided games 3 vs. 3, 3 min futsal followed by 2 min rest for 4-8 intervals.
 BFR group had cuffs inflated to 110% of leg systolic blood pressure and further increased by 10% after every two completed sessions.
 Intensity 80–100 % HRmax in both groups. .
 Results: BFR-group had significantly greater improvements in peak torque knee extension (30.9 ± 8.0% vs. 14.9 ± 7.5%), flexion (23.8 ± 8.4% vs. 8.1 ± 5.7%), favorable serum concentration of myostatin and a trend for a greater improvement in a Futsal Special Performance Test.
 Though, Ratings of Perceived Exertion were higher in the BFR-group: (13–14 Borg) vs. (15-17 Borg). .
 Conclusion: The addition of BFR to futsal practice can enhance muscle activation, strength and hormonal responses.
 But please consider several limitations, e.g. sample size was fairly small. .
-Our recommendation regarding augmentation of BFR to team sports like futsal: Be cautious if you apply BFR in situations with near maximal effort such as jumping, acceleration and change of directions, as these types of movements are associated with muscle peak forces comparable to heavy lifting.
+Our recommendation regarding augmentation of BFR to team sports like futsal: Be cautious if you apply BFR in situations with near maximal effort such as jumping, acceleration and change of directions, as these types of movements are associated with peak muscle forces comparable to heavy lifting.
 And not least, the risk of adverse events in relation to contusions on blood flow restricted limbs, which is obviously not appealing. .
 The inclusion of BFR in futsal or similar sports is twofold.
 As shown in the current study the potential performance enhancement is obvious and for rehab and return to play this seems relevant.
-But regarding the high exercise intensity, olieveira et al. showed that Low-intensity BFR-interval running had similar benefit compared to high-intensity BFR. .
+Regarding the high exercise intensity, olieveira et al. showed that Low-intensity BFR-interval running had similar benefit compared to high-intensity BFR. .
 Source: Amani et al. (2019) BFR During Futsal Training Increases Muscle Activation and Strength. .
 Oliveira et al. (2016) Short-term BFR interval training improves both aerobic fitness and Strength.

 November 11, 2019